Volunteer Programs in Guatemala

 Community Development

 Community development projects in Guatemala can take a variety of forms, from youth outreach groups to small business support, construction, and women’s empowerment schemes.
-You will either be placed within a specific project for the duration of your stay, or you will be asked to work in various ones as needed, which can be an exciting way to get stuck into various areas.
+You will either be placed within a specific project for the duration of your stay, or you will be asked to work in various ones as needed, which can be an exciting way to get stuck in various areas.

 Perhaps the single most popular city for volunteering in Guatemala is Antigua, the old capital.
 This is where most projects in education and community development are based.
 Antigua is a beautiful city, filled with historical buildings, and is probably the most exciting option for everyday city living.